 We’re assuming you’re running about 6 miles/day 5 days/week, resting one day and doing one of the following adventures one day/week.

-Create your base altitude conditioning of 8,000ft in March through May in the Sheep Range, Gass Peak and La Madre Mountain (from Red Rock Park and/or from Kyle Canyon Rd.).
+Create your base altitude conditioning of 8,000ft in March through May in the Sheep Range, Gass Peak and La Madre Mountain from Red Rock National Conservation Area or from Kyle Canyon Rd.

-From June 1st begin by alternating summiting Mummy Mountain 11,500ft (From the Trail Canyon Trailhead – Mummy is snow-free first in the season), Griffith Peak and finally Charleston Peak (from the South Climb Trailhead).
+From June 1st begin by alternating summiting Mummy Mountain 11,500ft (From the Trail Canyon Trailhead – Mummy is snow-free first in the season), Griffith Peak and finally Charleston Peak.

 Also seed in a few shorter adventures to give your body a rest.
 I suggest Bristlecone Pine Trail, Rain Tree and Fletcher Peak from the North Loop Trailhead and Cockscomb Ridge (from Trail Canyon area).